Status: In Training, Available for adoption as a project to the right home

 As of February 2017, she has come so far!
 She is learning to trust and has started accepting groundwork with a much better attitude.

-April 2017 update: we are riding Jewel and she is doing well.
+April 2017 update: We continue to ride Jewel more and she is doing well.
 She's still a bit hesitant and stiff under saddle, but her attitude and willingness to work are so much better.
-She does best with the people she trusts, but even in her day to day interactions around the barn she is so much more friendly and happy.
+She does best with the people she trusts, but even in her day-to-day interactions around the barn she is so much more friendly and happy.
 She's building up her stamina and she just keeps getting better and better.
 She still has a way to go before she'll be a reliable riding horse, but we are really hopeful for her future.
 She'd be a great project at this point for a confident person with solid skills.
 Those who get to know Jewel really love her.